Dudemanguy/vmn/README.md

 For more information on command mode, see the [command](https://github.com/Dudemanguy911/vmn/blob/master/docs/command.md) page.

 All items that are queued will be played by mpv upon hitting enter.
 If no items are selected, then the currently highlighted items will be played upon hitting enter.
-Items can be either directories or individual audio files.
-Playing back a directory will add all valid audio files to mpv for playback.
+Items can be a directory, a metadata tag, or individual audio files.
+Playing back a directory or metadata tag will add all valid audio files to mpv for playback.

 ## License
 GPLv3